 - Theft of KYMTC property or the property of another person, business, or organization;

 - Any conduct that endangers the life, safety, health or well-being of others;

 - Failure to follow any KYMTC policy or procedure;

 - Bullying, harassing, or taking unfair advantage of anyone- whether in-person, via social media, or through a third-party (e.g. spreading rumours)

 - Committing an offence that contravenes local, provincial, or federal law; and,

 - Insubordination and/or failing to follow the direction of a supervisor or their designate.

-All KYMTC volunteers agree, as a condition of their participation, that they have read and understood the Volunteer Code of Conduct.
-They further agree to abide by the rules described above and they understand that they may be removed as a volunteer if they violate any of these rules.
+All KYMTC cast members, volunteers, and campers agree, as a condition of their participation, that they have read and understood the Volunteer Code of Conduct.
+They further agree to abide by the rules described above and they understand that KYMTC may take corrective action if they violate any of these rules.